GiantMolecularCloud/poi-map/README.md

 - For linting: `poetry run poe lint`
 - For type checking: `poetry run poe mypy`
 - For testing: `poetry run poe test`
-(- To build the documentation: `poetry run poe docs`.
-Meaningful ocumentation is not yet included but is TBD.)
+- To build the documentation: `poetry run poe docs` (Meaningful ocumentation is not yet included but is TBD.)

 Each of these steps should be performed prior to creating a pull request.
 They can be executed all-at-once by executing
 ```shell